 Early departures, class cuts, tardiness, etc. for any portion of a class period will be counted as an unexcused absence.
-Student's exceeding 10% total absence in a calendar month will be terminated from their VA benefits for unsatisfactory attendance.
+Students whose attendance falls below 70% will be terminated from their VA benefits due to unsatisfactory attendance.

 To show that the case of unsatisfactory attendance has been removed, students must show good attendance (as defined) for one calendar month after being terminated for unsatisfactory attendance.
 After such time, the student may be recertified for VA education benefits.